Sajan-Optimal-AI/Reinforcement-Learning---Stock-Prediction/README.md

-# Reinforcement-Learning---Stock-Prediction
 Reinforcement Learning

-In this repository , you can find stock prediction projects in all levels such as low fair to high accuracy...For the details of the project and also the description check notebooks......
+In this repository , you can find

+1. Stock Prediction using Reinforcement Learning

+2.Froze Lake Implementation in Google colab using Q learning

+3.Cart-Pole implementation using DQN using Keras-RL

+And more to come